sanjibbehera/aws-resources/README.md

     Task No. 2a :-  Create EC2 resources, ssh key and userdata to install APACHE base software.
 [DONE] Task No. 2b :-  Create EC2 Bastion resource and move apache instances to private subnets.
 [DONE] Task No. 2c :-  Create EC2 resource & install software & then create AMI from that EC2.
-[DONE] Task No. 2d :-  Create EC2 ASG resource for the APACHE EC2 Instance.
+[DONE] Task No. 2d :-  Create EC2 ASG resource for the APACHE EC2 Instance in the Private Subnet.
 [WIP] Task No. 2e :-  Create EC2 Instance in Private Subnet, attach VPC endpoint to connect DynamoDB.
 [WIP] Task No. 3  :-  Create ELB and attach ELB IP to the security group of EC2 Apache instances.
 [DONE] Task No. 4  :-  Create S3 Bucket to store the remote state.
 [DONE]